Judeorabueze/Windows-11-Virtual-Homelab-Setup/README.md

 Windows 11 Virtual Machine installation is completed.
 -	Ensure Bidirectional is enabled on the VM’s device Drag and Drop as well as on the device shared clipboard.

-- Created a new VM and adjusted settings (EFI, resources)
+-	Take a snapshot of the Windows 11 VM (Recommended).
-- Enabled drag & drop and clipboard sharing
-- Installed VirtualBox Guest Additions for improved VM integration
-- Took and restored VM snapshots as a backup solution
+Snapshot works like a backup such that you can easily go back the this VM state should your current VM is messed up or something.

 ## Lessons Learned
-- Gained hands-on experience with BIOS configuration and virtualization setup
+- Gained hands-on experience with virtualization setup
 - Understood the installation and configuration process for VirtualBox and Windows 11
 - Learned how to manage VM snapshots for quick recovery
 - Improved virtual lab management skills for future cybersecurity or IT training